ganjoohan/Long-Covid-Emotion-Analyzer/README.md

 https://drive.google.com/file/d/1DuWp-kCj483yFLcHv3Gdc_GHLBGDWMyi/view

 ### About me
+My name is Gan Joo Han.
 I'm originally from Malacca, Malaysia, currenlty a third-year Bachelor of CS Data Science student at the University of Malaya!